Adalab/modulo-3-evaluacion-final-Cristina-F-R/README.md

 # HARRY POTTER'S CHARACTER WEB:

-Our objective with this web projects was to create a search engine to find informtion abour Harry Potter's characters.
-The user can filted by name or by the house the character is belonged.
+The objective was to create a search engine to find informtion abour Harry Potter`s characters.
+The user can filter by name or by the house where the character belongs.

 ## Technologies used: